Iggy407/chrome-extensions-samples/README.md

-# Ideas
+# Run the following extensions

 (NEW) Use the CSV_download chrome extension for the two kaggle pages below.

 Try to use the CSV_Filename_Detector on kaggle: [https://www.kaggle.com/datasets/bravehart101/sample-supermarket-dataset](https://www.kaggle.com/datasets/bravehart101/sample-supermarket-dataset), and test on another dataset: https://www.kaggle.com/datasets/ankushpanday1/leukemia-cancer-risk-prediction-dataset.